GAGGIUINO/gaggiuino.github.io/docs/accessories/hw-scales.md

 ## Components

-There are two options for HX711 boards - buying two HX711 boards from AliExpress or using the dualScaleBoard
+There are two options for HX711 boards - buying two HX711 boards from AliExpress or using the dualScaleBoard (sometimes called the SingleHX711Board).

 * M3 Flat head screws
     * [**2** M3x5 mm nickel plated steel](https://www.aliexpress.com/item/3256803315929210.html) *(must be magnetic)*